[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 Silkily, one of the voices suggests: "But a traveller's path need not cross it if he opts to go round."

-More loudly I insist, "The worst is the imprinted moment when you realize it's all a pack of lies, that there is no city of Amnuyar and there is no you, for you're the pack of lies - you're - " (billowing hands flap at me to stop, but I finish) "nothing but the the body-parts of Zyperan."
+Merriment sweeps the Bowl.
+Turning my gaze back down I see the faces chuckling in unison, no longer even keeping up an appearance of plurality.
+More loudly I insist, "The worst is the imprinted moment when you realize it's all a pack of lies.
+That's when it becomes impossible to deny, that there is no city of Amnuyar, there is no you, for you're the pack of lies; you're nothing but the - " (multitudinous hands flap at me to stop, but I finish) "body-parts of Zyperan."

 The terraces of the Bowl produce one last deceitful image of a Parliament in uproar, a lying visual metaphor whose moments are numbered.
 The truth is about to congeal.
 The squish-thump, squish-thump upsurges towards the final gell.
 My head is leaking in and out and I totter, but the Thing, unsatisfied, demands - in a voice rebounding from all sides - "Why are you still standing, Daon Nyav?
 Why are you not crazed with fear?"